-Electoral area D has an older average age than the CVRD, in part due to a slightly higher percentage of seniors - 25% of the population is 65 years or older in electoral area D, compared to 23% of the population in the CVRD as a region.
+While electoral area A has an older average age than the CVRD, the percentage of seniors is similar-23% of the population is 65 years or older in both electoral area A and in the CVRD as a region.
+This is greater than in all of British Columbia where 18% of the population is 65 years or older.

-Electoral area D has a slightly lower percentage of children (aged 0-14) at 13% of its population than both the CVRD as a region (15%) and British Columbia (15%).
-This percentage has decreased over time.
+Electoral area A has a slightly lower percentage of children (aged 0-14) at 13% of its population than both the CVRD as a region (15%) and British Columbia (15%), and this percentage has decreased over time.